vuestorefront/vue-storefront/packages/core/docs/commercetools/configuration.md

 }]
 ```

 - `useNuxtI18nConfig` - when this variable is set to true, `@vue-storefront/commercetools/nuxt` package will use i18n config object provided in nuxt.config.js.
-When set to false, i18n config should be declared directly inside this package configuration.
+When set to false, `i18n` config should be declared directly inside this package configuration.
+You can read more about `i18n` config in Vue Storefront [here](../advanced/internationalization.md)

 If you do not have this package installed locally, please run: